 Blue-green algae (Cyanophyta) are a group of phytoplankton and periphyton organisms with a blue pigment in addition to a green pigment called chlorophyll.
 Blue-green algae can cause nuisance water-quality conditions in lakes and slow-flowing rivers; however, they are found commonly in streams throughout the year.
-The abundance of blue-green algae in phytoplankton samples is expressed as the number of cells per milliliter (cells/mL) or biovolume in cubic micrometers per milliliter (μ m3/mL).
-The abundance of blue-green algae in periphyton samples is given in cells per square centimeter (cells/cm2) or biovolume per square centimeter (μ m3/cm2).
-(See also "Phytoplankton"and "Periphyton")
+The abundance of blue-green algae in phytoplankton samples is expressed as the number of cells per milliliter (cells/mL) or biovolume in cubic micrometers per milliliter ( $\mu$ m/mL).
+The abundance of blue-green algae in periphyton samples is given in cells per square centimeter (cells/cm) or biovolume per square centimeter ( $\mu$ m/cm).
+(See also "Phytoplankton" and "Periphyton")